ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 can effectively reduce CPU heat and improve the consistency of RAPL measurements.
 It is also important to account for any external factors that may influence power consumption, such as variations in ambient temperature or fluctuations in power supply.
 These factors can introduce additional variability to RAPL measurements and should be taken into consideration during data analysis and interpretation

-Measuring power consumption for smaller tasks (such as **micro-benchmarking**) that complete quickly can be challenging, as the overall results are often dominated by the JVM footprint rather than the specific code being tested.
+Measuring energy consumption for smaller tasks (such as **micro-benchmarking**) that complete quickly can be challenging, as the overall results are often dominated by the JVM footprint rather than the specific code being tested.
 This challenge can be partially addressed by employing iteration loops around the code snapshots being measured.

 ## Unit of Measurement